GevorgN/cost_estimatior/README.md

-# cost_estimatior
+# 🧾 Personal Cost Estimator

-A simple cost estimator for individuals.
-It calculates and analyzes expenses based on your bank statement, helping you track spending and manage your budget.
-Just provide your statement, and the tool breaks down your costs for better financial awareness and planning.
+A simple tool to estimate and analyze individual expenses based on your bank statement.
+Ideal for budgeting, financial planning, and gaining better insight into personal spending habits.

+---

+## 🚀 Features
+- 📊 Analyze your expenses from a bank statement (CSV/Excel)
+- 💡 Categorize and summarize spending
+- 📅 Monthly breakdowns and totals
+- 🧮 Automatic calculations and estimates

+---